BrianSturgis/team_week/README.md

 * _Navigate to Desktop._
 * _Type "git clone https://github.com/MaxBrockbank/team_week.git" into command line and press ENTER._
 * _Navigate to "team_week" folder and enter "code ." into command line and press ENTER to open in VS Code._
-*  // Insert API instructions HERE
+* _Create folder titled ".env" in root directory of program.
+This is needed to store the key for the API._
+    * _Create a
 * _Type "npm install" into command line and press ENTER._
 * _Type "npm run build" into command line and press ENTER._
-* _Type "npm run start" into command line and press ENTER to run program."
+* _Type "npm run start" into command line and press ENTER to run program._

 ## Technologies Used